-Coke is produced by the destructive distillation of metallurgical coal in either vertical (by-products recovery) or horizontal (non-recovery) batteries (most coke produced worldwide is in vertical batteries).
-Its main use is as a reductant for iron-making in the blast furnace.
+Coke is produced by the destructive distillation of metallurgical coal in either vertical (by-products recovery) or horizontal (non-recovery) batteries.
+Its main use is as a reductant in the iron-making blast furnace.
 Various metallurgical and chemical processes also require coke's reducing properties.
 Foundry coke, with low ash (7-10%) and large sizing (>90mm), is used in cupola furnaces for the production of iron castings and stone wool insulation.
 Coke breeze is used in ore-sintering processes, as well as a sacrificial buffer in the manufacture of electrodes.

-Anthracite is a low-volatile (<10%), high fixed carbon (>80%) coal used in industrial and other applications, as well as power generation (latter accounts for the major part of total anthracite demand by far).
+Anthracite is a low-volatile (<10%), high fixed carbon (>80%) coal used in industrial and other applications, as well as power generation (the latter accounts for the major part of total anthracite demand by far).
 We primarily divide the anthracite market into applications needing sized lumps and those for fines (<10mm typically).
 Anthracite lumps can be used as a low-cost replacement to metallurgical coke in various industrial processes, as well as a household fuel.
+They are also calcined (dried) for electrode and steelmaking applications.
 The main application for anthracite fines is as a fuel in ore sintering and pelletizing applications.

-Resource-Net offers a number of subscription reports on these sectors.
+Resource-Net offers a number of subscription reports on the coke, coking coal and anthracite markets.
 The key features of our research approach are the following:

 Subscribers to Resource-Net reports can be assured of a long-term consistency in the research approach.